 Green Impact Zone® News

-housing plans and redevelopment work for a number of potential projects in the zone.
-Photos on Flickr> - Following a competitive bid process, the Green Impact Zone selected APD Urban Planning and Management, a minority-owned firm based in Jacksonville, Fla., that has experience working in the zone, to offer technical assistance and expertise on housing issues.
+- Following a competitive bid process, the Green Impact Zone selected APD Urban Planning and Management, a minority-owned firm based in Jacksonville, Fla., that has experience working in the zone, to offer technical assistance and expertise on housing issues.

 - The Green Impact Zone and Brush Creek Community Partners worked with the local chapter of the American Meteorological Society to place 20 weather-alert radios in community facilities in the zone.
 More>